-A remarkable fossil reveals largest predator belonging to a species called Pampaphoneus biccai.
+A remarkable fossil has revealed the largest predator of the species Pampaphoneus biccai.
 This astonishing discovery dates back to a staggering 265 million years and was unearthed in the rural region of São Gabriel, located in Southern Brazil.

 Details about the unearthed fossil

-The fossil reveals the largest predator and is a true marvel, boasting a complete skull along with some key skeletal remains, including ribs and arm bones.
+The fossil has revealed the world’s largest predator and is a true wonder, boasting a complete skull along with some key skeletal remains, including ribs and arm bones.

 Pampaphoneus, a member of the early therapsid group known as dinocephalians, inhabited our planet just before the most catastrophic extinction event in Earth’s history, which wiped out a staggering 86 percent of all animal species across the globe.